 - a.
 Given the finding of fact, there is no violation of the policy. - b.
-The penalty imposed is too severe in light of the nature of the offence. - c.
+The penalty imposed is too severe in light of the nature of the offense. - c.
 The policy has not been followed. - d.
 There is a conflict of interest.

-The Chief Academic Officer and/or the Director of Student Experience will review the written appeal to determine if it is based onpermissible grounds.
+The Chief Academic Officer will review the written appeal to determine if it is based on permissible grounds.
 If the Chief Academic Officer determines that no grounds exist, the appeal will be dismissed.